jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-para">
 The base can be printed as a single piece instead halves on printers with a bed at least 300mm on one axis.

-A version is available for the RSP-500.
-This file is 10mm taller than the normal base to account for the height of the PSU.
+An extended version is available for the RSP-500 PSU.
+This file is 10mm taller than the normal base to account for the additional power supply height.

 This component is available with heat set inserts.